missive-app/docs/_posts/2018-02-07-introduction.markdown

 for them, but this is to my knowledge the only service that will build and deploy it on a site owner's own service.

-Presently SMTP and Sendmail servers are supported, and other mail transport options are planned for the future.
+Both SMTP and Sendmail servers are supported.

 The interface for Missive is arranged into different tabs, and does not require registration to be viewed.
-This allows prospective users more information about the features offered before they sign up.
+This allows prospective users more information about the features offered before signing up.